preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/azure-ad-sync/index.rst

 More on Sharepoint App-only
 ----------------------------
 When setting up the Azure AD Sync using the SharePoint App-Only model, the generated Client Secret will expire after one year.
 You need to renew the client secret in order to keep the Azure AD Sync working.
-Follow the instruction you find by clicking the link by the option "Enable Sharepoint App-Only".
+Follow the instruction you find by clicking the link by the option "Enable SharePoint App-Only".

 Setup a new synchronization
 *****************************